mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cloud-backup-snapshot-export-bucket/docs/README.md

 For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

-#### Results

-List of returned documents that MongoDB Cloud provides when completing this request.

 #### Id

 Unique 24-hexadecimal character string that identifies the Amazon Web Services (AWS) Simple Storage Service (S3) export bucket.

-#### Links

-List of one or more Uniform Resource Locators (URLs) that point to API sub-resources, related API resources, or both.
-RFC 5988 outlines these relationships.

 #### TotalCount